An incomplete list of The Phantom of the Opera’s offstage appearances

 Another streamer smash-hit to include that iconic Phantom overture was Yellowjackets, Amazon Showtime's darkly funny mystery series about a group of girls’ soccer players who survive a plane crash.
 Those familiar chords creep in during a 2021 first season episode, just as adult Misty Quigley – played in the show by Christina Ricci – is about to commit a criminal offence (no spoilers).

-Again, it’s not just the Phantom’s music that has found its way on screen.TV shows including Family Guy, The Simpsons and The French Prince of Bel Air have all referenced Phantom, while a Season 3 episode of Sex and the City from back in 2000 saw Carrie Bradshaw run into her ex, Mr Big, at the actual opera, before running out, saying “…I felt like I’d just seen The Phantom of the Opera.”
+Again, it’s not just the Phantom’s music that has found its way on screen.TV shows including Family Guy, The Simpsons and The Fresh Prince of Bel Air have all referenced Phantom, while a Season 3 episode of Sex and the City from back in 2000 saw Carrie Bradshaw run into her ex, Mr Big, at the actual opera, before running out, saying “…I felt like I’d just seen The Phantom of the Opera.”
 Sex and the City and The Phantom of the Opera?
 Talk about a cultural crossover.

 Part of the culture